qtlHD/qtlHD/doc/input/mapping_inputs.md

 representations of the same data.
 The single file representation is simply a concatenation of other files.

-Note: The qtlHD project is the single authority for the file standard. qtlHD acts as a reference implementation.
+Note: The qtlHD project is the single authority for the qtab file standard. qtlHD, itself, acts as a reference implementation.

 Each section (or file) is described individually in